 Because the book is a mix of personal experience and historical information, it invites multiple reader responses.
 Readers will respond to the strong feelings among members of Little Green’s family and their many acts of love for one another.
 Readers will also be able to envision past events because of the vivid descriptions of sights and sounds and the use of figurative language.
 In addition to evoking personal responses, the book also provides information about historical events.
 This information should prompt questions about these events: What happened?
 Why?
 What is important to know about these events?

 is divided into six sections, each showing how the Cultural Revolution in China affected Little Green and her family over time.
 As you discuss each section, think about how the unfolding events changed her life and those of others.
+The Beginning

 4. Several of the poems in this section describe the beauty of the countryside.
 (See, for example, “The River, Riverbank, and Graveyard”; “the Lotus Pond”; and “Snowy Night.”
 What words and phrases does the author use to help you visualize these places?